panttojo/golang_web/README.md

-# Golang
+# Golang Web
-Templates and server with golang
+Templates and web server with golang

 # BUILD AND RUN
 `docker build -t project:1.0 .`